CliMA/Oceananigans.jl/docs/src/quick_start.md

 ## Well, that was tantalizing

-Of course, you'll need to know a lot more to become a productive, Oceananigans-wielding computational scientist (spherical grids, forcing, boundary conditions, turbulence closures, output writing... 🤯).
+But you'll need to know a lot more to become a productive, Oceananigans-wielding computational scientist (spherical grids, forcing, boundary conditions, turbulence closures, output writing... 🤯).
 It'd be best to move on to the [one-dimensional diffusion example](https://clima.github.io/OceananigansDocumentation/stable/generated/one_dimensional_diffusion/).